Soundtracks for the Fearless Reader Raving through the Pages

 2025, Absurd Soundart

-Throughout the track, direct quotations in both Russian and French are woven into the fabric of the composition, rendered in a spoken-word stylistic approach by male and female voices.
-These snippets carry a meaning that enriches the narrative, adding layers of cultural depth and poetic nuance.
-Additionally, the insertion of human breathing is intentionally incorporated as my signature branding element, symbolizing the organic, human essence amidst the electronic landscape.
+Throughout the track, direct quotations in Russian and French are woven into the composition, delivered via spoken word by both male and female voices.
+Those sampled fragments enrich the narrative with new cultural depth and new poetic nuance.
+Furthermore, the inclusion of human breathing serves as my signature element, symbolizing the organic, human essence within the electronic soundscape.

 Bassed on Age d'Or (Tribute to Arthur Rimbaud) feat. sonyabl4ck - SP